Choosing the right humidifier size matters more than the brand.

 Common Home Sizes

-If you are humidifying most of your home, start with the page closest to your square footage:
+If you plan to humidify most of your home, start with the page closest to your square footage.

-Humidity problems caused by leaks, insulation gaps, or airflow issues are not solved by adding more moisture.
+Humidity problems caused by air leaks, insulation gaps, or ventilation issues require different solutions.

 Common Sizing Mistakes to Avoid